mIRC-Scripters/mirckb/docs/source/commands/drawdot.rst

     * - Switch
       - Description
     * - -r
-- use RGB color instead of the mIRC standard colors
+      - use RGB color instead of the mIRC Colors - IRC|standard colors
     * - -i
       - draws in inverse color mode.
 You can find the final color based on the two color by using $xor($xor(currentcolor,16777215),drawncolor).
 Drawing the same color gives white and may be used to create transparency effect.
     * - -h